mdjoh/Inventory-Control/README.md

 **Agent** – inventory manager that makes decisions regarding inventory

-**State space** – set of discrete states that indicate the inventory level
+**State space** – set of discrete states that indicate the inventory level; the size of the state space is n+1 (where n is the maximum inventory level)

-**Action space** – set of discrete actions the agent can take regarding the inventory; the actions are increase inventory by ordering more product and maintain current inventory quantity
+**Action space** – set of discrete actions the agent can take regarding the inventory; the possible actions are increase inventory by ordering more product and maintain current inventory quantity; the size of the action space is n+1

 **Reward** – profit achieved